ceejbot/nanoleaves/README.md

-  off                       turn your Aurora off on                        turn your Aurora on saturation [number]       get or set the overall saturation token                     generate a new API access token
+  off                       turn your Aurora off on                        turn your Aurora on saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token

 Options: